EdiFabric/X12.NET/README.txt

 Then uninstall the NuGet packages from each project and replace them with DLL references.

 6. Serial Number
-All main operations, like read, write, and validate require a valid serial number.
 The serial number is included in the file serial.key in folder edifabric-trial.
 Ensure it is there and that the file is not empty.
-The serial number is used in the file License.cs in project EdiFabric.Examples.X12.Common.
+The serial number is loaded in the file License.cs in project EdiFabric.Examples.X12.Common.
 Open the file and ensure that the serialKeyPath is correct.
 If the serial number is invalid or the file is missing, contact us at https://support.edifabric.com/hc/en-us/requests/new for assistance.

 7. Gettings started
 To get started, set project EdiFabric.Examples.X12.Demo as the startup project, open Program.cs and follow the instructions there.
 This project allows you to quickly translate your own EDI files.